epiphyt/impressum/README.md

 After you install and activate _Impressum_ we will kindly ask you to populate some form fields with all the data you are legally required to add to your imprint. _Impressum_ will guide you through this process.

-By adding the shortcode '[impressum]' anywhere on your site, you can choose where to output your imprint.
+By adding the "Imprint" block anywhere on your site, you can choose where to output your imprint.
+Alternatively, you can use the shortcode `[impressum]`.

-After this initial setup, _Impressum_ just sits in your installation serves your imprint.
+After this initial setup, _Impressum_ just sits in your installation and serves your imprint.
 Once legal requirements change, _Impressum_ will notify you about necessary changes.

 = Can I really use this plugin free of charge? =

 Yes. _Impressum_ is and always will be available for free.
-However, if your site is legally operated by a legal entity who's not an individual person, you must install _Impressum Plus_, in order to use all fields necessary for your legal entity. _Impressum Plus_ will be available soon.
+However, if your site is legally operated by a legal entity who's not an individual person, you must install _Impressum Plus_, in order to use all fields necessary for your legal entity.
+Get it from here: [https://impressum.plus](https://impressum.plus/).

 = Does Impressum share any of my data?
 (GDPR) =